entrity/stackedit-computer-vision/papers-read/__FINISHED__.md

 Predicts at 3 scales for each BB.
 (9 clusters were chosen for BB priors, then these were divided evenly among the 3 scales.)
 At the first scale, a prediction is made as usual for 3 BB's at each of the NxN output locations.
 Then the feature map from 2 layers up is upsampled 2x and concatenated with another feature map from still higher in the network.
+(See YOLO9000 for how they concatenate feature maps of different spatial dimensions.)
+This map is passed through some more conv layers and then outputs predictions in the same format as at the first scale (but larger since
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0MTE5NDcyNSw3MDc0MTA4NDAsMTU2NT
+eyJoaXN0b3J5IjpbOTU2Mjc3MTA2LDcwNzQxMDg0MCwxNTY1Nj
-YyNzY0MiwtMTk1NjUxOTAwOF19
+I3NjQyLC0xOTU2NTE5MDA4XX0=
 -->